ksiewert/BetaScan/README.md

 * -fold: The default version of Beta takes into account the frequency of each variant.
 However, if ancestral state cannot be confidently called, perhaps due to there being no suitable outgroup, the folded version of Beta should be used.
 The formulation for this statistic can be found in the supplement of our paper.

 ### Sample Commands
-To run Beta Scan on our file SNPFreqs.txt with default parameters:
+To run BetaScan on our file SNPFreqs.txt with default parameters:
 ```
 python BScan.py -i SNPFreqs.txt
 ```